RecordsKeeper/recordskeeper-python-sdk/docs/source/stream.rst

 **5. Verify an data item on a particular stream of RecordsKeeper Blockchain**

-You have to pass these three arguments to the verifyWithKey function call:
+You have to pass these three arguments to the retrieveWithKey function call:

 * Stream name: which you want to access
 * Data: against which you want to make a query